defuncart/game-in-a-week/README.md

 # #GameInAWeek
-These are a group of games focusing on a specific genre or game mechanic that I have created using Unity under the time constraint of a single week.
+A group of games focusing on a specific genre or game mechanic created using Unity under the time constraint of a single week.